Customization

 YepCode Forms are rendered using react-jsonschema-form

 To provide greater flexibility to the forms and the content they render (titles, descriptions, help messages), we have enhanced and extended them to support markdown.
-You can read more about this in YepCode parameters."
+Read more about this in YepCode parameters."

-One example could be to change the submit button text.
-Just add this node in your parameters schema, and it's done!
+For example, to change the submit button text, add this node in your parameters schema:

 "ui": {